-Title: Hand Tools Authorized By:

-Page Number: 5 of 12

-IMPACT AND CUTTING INJURIES Can anyone be cut/struck etc. due to: Material falling off the workspace?
+Title: Hand Tools Authorized By: Page Number: 5 of 12 Hazards Inspected Initial Risk Description of Risk Control Measures Residual Risk IMPACT AND CUTTING INJURIES Can anyone be cut/struck etc. due to: Material falling off the workspace?
 Uncontrolled/unexpected movement of tools /workspace?
 Lack of capacity to slow, stop or immobilize tools?
 The tools tipping or rolling over?
-Parts of the tool disintegrating or collapsing Contact with moving parts during testing, inspection, operation, maintenance, cleaning or repair?
-Contact with sharp or flying objects? (e.g. work pieces being ejected) Inappropriate parts and accessories being used?
-Work piece may slip or move while in use.
+Parts of the tool disintegrating or collapsing Contact with moving parts during testing, inspection, operation, maintenance, Medium Work piece may slip or move while in use.
 Tool may slip or move causing impact/cutting of user or other nearby persons.
-Tools may fall off workspace ont user or other persons.
-Work piece/scrap may be ejected/displaced while working Misuse of tools may result in damage to tool, work piece or user.
+Tools may fall off workspace onto user or other persons.
+Work piece/scrap may be ejected/displaced while working.
+Misuse of tools may result in damage to tool, work piece or user.
 Training, induction, and supervision.
 Ensure work piece is secured and stable.
 Direct cutting tools away from body and not towards another person.
 Ensure tools are stable and steady when placing on work bench.
 Inspect tools before use to ensure they are in good condition.
 Use appropriate PPE while using tools, safety glasses, gloves etc. Use tools appropriate to the task at hand.
-Do not use tools other than for their intended purpose.
-Allow adequate work area for user to avoid collision with other person/object.
 Low